I’m glad that this year I read so many valuable books. I want to share with you with the most interesting items which you may find interesting too.

 Backing to the review, Eric Evans explained a lot of things about Domain-Driven Design and this book was my inspiration for the article about services in DDD.
 Highly recommend.

 This is one of missing books in my life.
-Every developer is an architect and should have the
+Every developer is an architect and should have the knowledge about how to build easily maintainable applications.
+The program should say what it does by the architecture and this is the topic of the book.

 From this book about you’ll learn about Common Reusable Principle, why database or HTTP is only a detail or how to build a monolith application which can be easily split into smaller microservices.